 Members of the Ampersand Society, a small group of undergraduate high-achievers, pursue majors throughout Baylor's largest academic unit, the College of Arts & Sciences (CAS).
-Society members may study sociology or interior design, biology or mathematics, religion or theatre arts, political science or Spanish.
+Society members may study sociology or journalism, biology or mathematics, Spanish or political science--or a combination of these disciplines.
 Regardless, they strive for the sort of academic excellence that transcends grade point averages, and members delight in both acquiring knowledge and cultivating wisdom.
 Members possess vigorous intellects and choose courses, professors, and experiences at Baylor that require diligence, ingenuity, and contemplation.
 In the pursuit of truth, members ask daring, even unorthodox questions--unafraid of upsetting someone else's apple cart or even their own.
 Interested in the national conversation of our country, members read widely and thoughtfully to understand America's place in the world.
 They also translate what they know and believe into action--as leaders and in service on campus and in Waco.
 While members yearn for a life of the mind and an undergraduate education that equips them to sustain that life long after graduation, they also sense or are beginning to sense where their talents might intersect with and meet the world's great need.
-In short, members of the Ampersand Society desire a life both faithful and fulfilled--a life expended in energetic pursuits, godly purpose, and the quest for knowledge.
+In short, members of Ampersand Society desire a life both faithful and fulfilled--a life expended in energetic pursuits, godly purpose, and the quest for knowledge.

 Would you like to describe yourself this way, experience this kind of education?
 Are you hopeful that college could help you discover this kind of life?

 Perhaps these sentiments resonate with you but you do not know how, at Baylor, to get down to the work of doing them.
-The Ampersand Society exists to situate a cohort of CAS students within a community whose object is to cultivate a rich, intentional, and ambitious undergraduate experience for its members.
-Members meet regularly; they converse with each other as well as with the speakers, professors, and mentors attached to their community.
+Ampersand Society exists to situate a cohort of CAS students within a community whose object is to cultivate a rich, intentional, and ambitious undergraduate experience for its members.
+Members meet in their cohorts as well as with other classes of Ampersand; they converse with each other as well as with the speakers, professors, and mentors attached to their community.
 They learn about course offerings in leadership, marque courses in subjects that cut across majors, and study abroad programs.
 They meet deans in the College and other administrators who are anxious to see them succeed at the highest levels.
 Members learn about opportunities for research as well as presentation and publication of their scholarly work.
 They learn about opportunities for funding that research during their undergraduate education and also about the national and international awards for which they can apply to support their graduate education.
-Indeed, a vital point of the Ampersand Society is to prepare its members for their next steps after Baylor--as they immerse themselves in all of what comprises their undergraduate education, academic and extracurricular.
+Indeed, a vital point of Ampersand Society is to prepare its members for their next steps after Baylor--as they immerse themselves in all of what comprises their undergraduate education, academic and extracurricular.

 Why does "ampersand"--a word that resulted from the contraction of "and per se and" and functions as a symbol for the word "and" in current usage--appropriately and meaningfully convey the spirit of this community of undergraduate students?
 For one, the College of Arts & Sciences uses the ampersand in its name, and we like the idea of students in this community sitting squarely in the middle of the College--figuratively breaching the disciplinary boundary between the humanities and sciences.
 Many of you are combining subjects of study in refreshing and unexpected ways, and we welcome students' fostering conversation and collaboration among the many departments of our academic unit.
 We also realize that your academic life at Baylor extends or will extend beyond the required courses of a degree plan to pursue knowledge in the laboratory, through research projects, and with mentor-professors.
 Your academic record at Baylor will certainly reflect a major ampersand, a program of study ampersand, excellent grades ampersand...